grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 - [Okta](https://www.okta.com)
 - [Azure Active Directory](https://azure.microsoft.com/en-au/products/active-directory/) - .
 Azure is supported, but Azure only pass group IDs and not actual group names to k6 cloud.
 This means that for anything more advanced, you need to manually create Teams/Projects on the k6 cloud side and then contact us in order to map them to the IDs sent from Azure AD.
 - [Auth0](https://auth0.com/) is tested, but not supported, because it can't map [custom attributes](https://community.auth0.com/t/adding-custom-saml-attribute-when-auth0-is-idp/45691) in assertions.
-- Since we support the open The  [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) standard, you can connect k6 Cloud to practically any SAML 2.0 identity provider, not just the ones documented here.
+- Since we support the open [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) standard, you can connect k6 Cloud to practically any SAML 2.0 identity provider, not just the ones documented here.
+For further assistance, please contact support.

 ## General setup